devandop/global-trade-compliance-ai/README.md

 Global trade is a minefield of complex, ever-changing regulations.
 Businesses, especially small to medium-sized enterprises, face significant challenges:
 - **Product Classification:** Incorrectly identifying Harmonized System (HS) codes leads to customs delays, fines, and incorrect duty payments.
 - **Sanctions Screening:** Manually checking customers against global sanctions lists is time-consuming and prone to human error, carrying severe legal and financial risks.
--**Duty & Tax Calculation:** Calculating accurate landed costs, including duties and taxes for various countries, is a complex and often manual process.
+- **Duty & Tax Calculation:** Calculating accurate landed costs, including duties and taxes for various countries, is a complex and often manual process.
--**Workflow Inefficiency:** Disconnected systems for compliance, accounting (like Xero), and communication (like Slack) lead to manual data entry, delays, and a lack of a unified audit trail.
+- **Workflow Inefficiency:** Disconnected systems for compliance, accounting (like Xero), and communication (like Slack) lead to manual data entry, delays, and a lack of a unified audit trail.
 This AI assistant was built to solve these problems by providing a single, intelligent, conversational interface to manage these critical compliance tasks.
 ## ✨ Features
 -**Conversational AI Interface:** Interact with the assistant using natural language through a clean, web-based chat UI.